yqin27/TargetReseq_pipeline_new/README.md

-Takeda new pipeline running by steps
+# Takeda new pipeline

+Pipeline runs by steps using shell(insted of python)

 run ./step1 var1 var2 ...